-Margareta Barchan is an entrepreneur who has started several successful companies and foundations, always with a focus on the human side of change and an emphasis on environmental and social responsibility.
+Margareta is a serial entrepreneur who has started several successful companies and foundations, always with a focus on creating sustainable organizations that allow for its employees optimal leadership opportunities to flourish.

 Can you tell me a bit about yourselves and how this led to starting the Brave Leaders project?